 Requests for transcripts of a student's record should be addressed to the Office of the Registrar.
-For each copy, there is a fee of \$5.
+All students are required to pay a transcript fee for each copy.
 A transcript will not be issued for a student who is financially indebted to the university.